ECHO Future Flight Crew

 In 2016, the Future Flight Crew (FFC) was started as a way for ECHO to help provide guidance to the next generation of flight crews.
 The FFC offers selected applicants the tools they need and the confidence to earn their spot with a flight program.

 Boston was the site of ECHO's Critical Care Conference in March 2017.
-The FFC members who attended participated in a pre-conference workshop, attended crew resource management training, and listened to several speakers present on current and emerging trends in emergency and critical care medicine.
+The FFC members who attended participated in a pre-conference workshop, attended crew resource management training, and listened to several speakers present on emerging trends in emergency and critical care medicine.
 They were also given the opportunity to sit down with some of the best in the industry to ask pertinent questions regarding several top programs in the country.
 Boston MedFlight, DHART, AirMethods, and Duke Life Flight were all represented during this panel discussion.

 For our October 2017 Annual Conference in Philadelphia, we opened up ten spots for motivated individuals to join us.
 These individuals had the opportunity to learn from selected ECHO members about what it takes to get into public service aviation.
 Presentations were supplemented with mock interviews, best practice tips for working in high fidelity simulation labs, and table top discussions with some inspiring leaders.